MooersLab/jupyterlabcctbxsnips/README.md

 ### More extensive tests

-The **cctbx**installation in a conda environment can be tested by running the following bash script if installed with Python3.7 (use the next code block below if you installed cctbx-base with Python 3.8).
+The installation of **cctbx** in a conda environment can be tested by running the following bash script if installed with Python3.7 (use the next code block below if you installed cctbx-base with Python 3.8).

-Before doing the above, you should install pytest so that you can enable the running of additonal tests:
+Before doing the above, you should install *pytest* so that you can enable the running of additional tests:

 ```bash
 libtbx.python -m pip install pytest